reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 [DDB-DynamoDB](https://aws.amazon.com/dynamodb) is a proprietary NoSQL database of AWS. ***It is fully managed, fast and efficient at any scale with single-digit millisecond latency.*** DynamoDB is a (wide-column/key-value store)[https://en.wikipedia.org/wiki/Wide-column_store].
 We cannot do things like joins or aggregations with DynamoDB.
 Being fully managed, AWS will manage the instances in the DynamoDB fleet to ensure its availability and performance.
 DynamoDB is also the preferred database to use with lambda functions.

 ## Messaging with SQS and SNS
-We apply [messaging patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html) to make our applications resilient, fault-tolerant and highly available.
-AWS takes away the complexity of managing our own middleware by providing the messaging infrastructure in the form of two managed services -[SQS](https://aws.amazon.com/sqs) and SNS](https://aws.amazon.com/sns).
+We apply [messaging patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Messaging.html) to make our applications resilient, fault-tolerant, and highly available.
+AWS takes away the complexity of managing our middleware by providing the messaging infrastructure in the form of two managed services -[SQS](https://aws.amazon.com/sqs) and SNS](https://aws.amazon.com/sns).
 ***SQS-Simple Queue Service is the messaging middleware to send, store, and receive messages.***  SQS comes in two flavors:
 Standard queue guarantees at least once delivery with best-effort ordering.
-FIFO-First in First Out queue guarantees ordering with exactly-once processing.
+FIFO-First in First Out queue guarantees to order with exactly-once processing.
 ***SNS-Simple Notification Service is a pub-sub messaging middleware.
 The sender publishes a message to a Topic which is subscribed by one or more consumers.***
 Access to Queues and Topics are managed using **resource policies**.